borisf/borisf.github.io/index.md

 developer tools, [ClassyShark](https://github.com/google/android-classyshark) and [Gradle Recipes](https://github.com/android/gradle-recipes),
 to the server side, working on Google Play.

-At Google, I guide companies on
+At Google, I guide companies on:
 * Google Play integrations - Billing, Multi Platform and Android Vitals.
-* Android APIs and internals - Low Memory, Build and ANR optimizations.
+* Android APIs and internals - Memory, Build and ANR optimizations.

 I received my masters in Software Engineering and MBA in Marketing from [Reichman University](https://www.runi.ac.il/en/) in Israel.